frederic-perez/AmE-dictionary/data/dictionary.md

 __yawning<sup>1</sup>__ _n_ :three: Yawning is what happens when you reflexively open your mouth wide, inhale, and exhale again.
 Most yawning is caused by sleepiness or extreme boredom. _They dissected the yawning door of a junked Coca-Cola machine._ _Yawning aperture._ _The gap is yawning._
 __yawning<sup>2</sup>__ _adj_ :six: With the mouth wide open indicating boredom or sleepiness. _He felt a yawning loneliness._ _Yawning pit._
 __yay__ _interj_ :five: Used as an exclamation of pleasure, approval, elation, or victory. _Yay, Giants!_ _Syn_ hooray, hurrah
+__yeah, yeah (,yeah)__ _idiom_ _informal_ A dismissive phrase commonly used to express impatience, frustration, or incredulity with what the previous speaker has said. _Yeah, yeah, we’ve heard it all before.
+Now when is your organization going to start taking steps toward real change?_ _A: “And then my dog ate my homework, I swear.”
+B: “Yeah, yeah, yeah.
+Tell me what really happened.”
+A: “I might have forgotten about the assignment.”
+A: “There we go.”_
 __year > year-old, year old, years old__ _n_ :three: (-year-old) In the sentence “He’s a fifty-year-old man,” _fifty-year-old_ is a compound adjective.
 In the sentence “He’s fifty years old,” the term _fifty years_ is a quantifying phrase used as an adverb to modify the adjective _old_—it is a compound adverb. _A 56-year-old retiree._ _A two-year-old toddler._ _Malone started playing guitar at 5 years old.
 (He got his first drum set at age 10.)_
 __year in, year out__
 __yearn__ _v_ __1__ :eight: (yearning) To have a strong, often sad longing: _yearn for a better life; yearn to see an old friend._ _Mr.
 Schneider once yearned to be an astronaut._ __2__ To feel deep pity, sympathy, or tenderness: _yearned over the child’s fate._